 Estate Claims

-Please also see page 13 of the Claim Form.
+An estate representative appointed in the will has the authority to file a Claim Form, seek a Reconsideration, or make an Independent Assessor request on behalf of the deceased Claimant.
+For more information, please see the Estates Infographic.Please also see page 13 of the Claim Form.
 The listed documents that confirm an estate representative’s authority to represent the deceased Claimant’s estate are needed to process the Claim.
-A photocopy of those documents must be attached to the Claim Form.
+A copy of those documents must be attached to the Claim Form.
 Do not send original documents.

 If the deceased Claimant lived on reserve prior to passing away and did not have a will, we recommend that you call one of Indigenous Services Canada (ISC) Regional Offices to be appointed as the Estate Administrator.
 The Regional Office that will be responsible for the estate depends on the province/territory where the individual died.
 To start the process, the death must be reported to ISC.
 To report the death of a registered family member, you can provide ISC with a copy of the: